 Jan Marius Marquardt, CEO and co-founder of social intranet company Coyo, urges all companies to create an inclusive Digital Home for their employees.
-He talks to Kevin Elderfield, Senior Partner at Erevena, about the company’s journey from start-up to scale-up and says bigger things are yet to come.
+He talks to Kevin Elderfield, Partner at Erevena, about the company’s journey from start-up to scale-up and says bigger things are yet to come.

 What does Coyo do?

 We are a social intranet company based in Germany, but with a growing global reach.
 We are all about internal communication.
 Our employee app ensures everyone within a company can be reached and included in day-to-day communications – whether they’re in the office, at home, in the field or on a construction site.

 I was 12 years old and reading Harry Potter, like many of my age.
 I must have been on about the third book – with the next one not yet published – and I didn’t want it to stop.
 It was a magical world.
 So, I asked my big brother if we could build a Harry Potter computer programme, then went online to get some friends to join in.
 This got me sucked into the world of technology and developing software.
 I think this tells you that I’m not afraid of bold ideas.
 I don’t overthink things, just do it.

 Tell us how Coyo came about?

 Fast forward from my Harry Potter days, I was 21 and studying computer science at university, but left to start working for SAP where I realised that business software didn’t have a focus on a great user experience, but more on functionality.
 A fellow student and I decided that software companies would have to reinvent themselves and we decided to set up a consultancy business.

 Two years later we came up with the idea of Coyo while working with a German publisher.
 They were looking to overhaul their intranet and wanted an internal application to link people within the company.
 We sat down with the publisher and came up with a reinvented idea of what an intranet should be.